canvas-medical/documentation/collections/_documentation/ConfiguringQuestionnaires.md

 ### Settings

-These are set by updating the appropriate columns within the row for each Questionnaire and Question  fdsfasfsa
+These are set by updating the appropriate columns within the row for each Questionnaire and Question  fdsfasfsa lfhashflsaf